3.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 As with other injuries, any underlying medical condition that may predispose a child to easy bruising must be excluded.
 Other conditions that may mimic or present with bruising should be considered.

-If child protection concerns are identified, the SSCP safeguarding children Medical Examination form should be used to document history, examination, findings, opinion and recommendations.
+If child protection concerns are identified, the SSCP safeguarding children medical examination form should be used to document history, examination, findings, opinion and recommendations (copies of this form can be found on individual trust websites).
 The importance of signed, timed, dated, accurate, comprehensive and contemporaneous records cannot be overemphasised.

 Where safeguarding concerns are identified, twins of infants presenting with bruising and any other siblings should be subjected to a medical examination and appropriate investigation.